7.3 At-Home Exercises

 Convert VIEWCAT into a factor.

-• Assign the factor labels denoted above.
+is the reference group. - Assign the factor labels denoted above.

 Click to show code